oslabs-beta/Olympus/README.md

 });
 app.use('/graphql', graphqlHTTP({schema, graphiql: true}));
 ```

+4. Don't forget to run the command line 'redis-server' on the machine with your server

 ## <a name="queries"/> Making Queries
 1. Import `Olympus` in files that make GraphQL queries